ECO Care Equity in the Asia-Pacific Conference

 Event overview

-Focused on emergency, critical and operative (ECO) care, this conference brings together the Pacific Island Surgeons Association (PISA), the Global Alliance for Surgical Obstetrics, Trauma and Anaesthesia Care (G4 Alliance), and the Royal Australasian College of Surgeons (RACS), along with other organisations, to discuss strengthening of ECO care systems in the Asia-Pacific region in an era of climate change.
+Focused on emergency, critical and operative (ECO) care, this conference brought together the Pacific Island Surgeons Association (PISA), the Global Alliance for Surgical Obstetrics, Trauma and Anaesthesia Care (G4 Alliance), and the Royal Australasian College of Surgeons (RACS), along with other organisations, to discuss strengthening of ECO care systems in the Asia-Pacific region in an era of climate change.

-Why it matters
+Why it mattered

 - rising disease burden from extreme weather and displacement